Olympian Kim Boutin is getting harassed online after winning bronze

 “Instead of ripping people apart, how about we congratulate them, and share their joy,” one Twitter user posted about Boutin.
 “Support these amazing individuals who have worked so hard to represent their countries. #kimboutin #slaygirlslay.”

 At this point, the bronze medalist has yet to release an official statement, but Canada’s Olympic Committee announced that safety is currently their top priority.
 “We are working closely with Speed Skating Canada, our security personnel, and the Royal Canadian Mounted Police,” they said in a statement, according to the BBC.

-International Olympic Committee spokesman Mark Adams has addressed the situation, saying, “None of us can control social media and the public has the right to say what they want, but we would ask anyone to respect the athletes and support their work.”
+International Olympic Committee spokesman Mark Adams has addressed the situation, saying, “None of us can control social media and the public has the right to say what they want, but we would ask anyone to respect the athletes and support their work.” false

 Just remember this next time you watch an event and you don’t agree with its outcome.
 Good vibes and camaraderie are really what it’s all about.